How To Install Windows And Doors

 Remove Old Window

 1. Unscrew windows that can open at the hinges and lift them out of the frame.
-You may need someone to give you a hand with this.
+You may need someone to help you with this.
 Remove fixed panes by removing the putty and the beading.
 When all the panes are out, use a handsaw to make angled cuts through the frame's upright sections.

 Remove the frame